 We believe that the interest, original issue discount, and market discount income that we receive from our mortgage related securities generally is and will be qualifying income for purposes of both gross income tests.
 However, to the extent that we own non-REMIC CMOs or other debt instruments secured by mortgage loans (rather than by real property), the interest income received with respect to such securities generally will be qualifying income for purposes of the 95% gross income test, but not the 75% gross income test.
 In addition, the loan amount of a mortgage loan that we own may exceed the value of the real property securing the loan.
-In that case, a portion of the income from the loan will be qualifying income for purposes of the 95% gross income test, but not the 75% gross income test.
+In that case, a portion of the income from the loan will be qualifying income for purposes of the 95% gross income test.